 Do you like digital art or collectibles?
-Non-fungible tokens (NFTs) may have piqued your interest recently and for a good cause.
+Non-fungible tokens (NFTs) may have piqued your interest recently, and for good reason.
 NFTs provide a one-of-a-kind opportunity to acquire digital assets that cannot be recreated or duplicated.
+That may sound appealing and fun.

-However, there are risks associated, as with any intriguing new trend.
-Unfortunately, scammers and fraudsters have already begun to exploit the popularity of these tokens and run NFT scams.
+However, there are risks associated with NFTs, as with any intriguing new trend.
+Unfortunately, scammers and fraudsters have already begun to exploit the popularity of these tokens by running sophisticated scams that target vulnerable populations.

 But don’t worry!
 We are here to investigate and tell you about the many tactics and techniques scammers employ and, most importantly, discover how to defend yourself against these fraudulent actions.